-6.5.
+6.4.1.
 Potential Risks

-No clinical data for SBT777101 have been generated and therefore, the actual risks of SBT777101, a CAR Treg cell therapy, are unknown.
-Potential risks are primarily derived from preclinical and clinical literature concerning the safety profile of polyclonal autologous Treg therapy in autoimmune diseases (see Section 2.2.4).
+Two initial clinical studies evaluating SBT777101 in participants with RA (study SBT777101-01) and HS (study SBT777101-02) are ongoing and, to date, no safety signals have been identified.
+Potential risks described below are primarily informed by nonclinical and clinical literature concerning the safety profile of polyclonal autologous Treg therapy in autoimmune diseases (see Section 2.3.2).

-6.5.1.
+6.4.1.1.
 Infusion Related Reactions

-There was no evidence of infusion related reactions in studies with polyclonal Tregs in autoimmune indications (see Section 2.2.4).
+There was no evidence of infusion related reactions in studies with polyclonal Tregs in autoimmune indications (see Section 2.3.2).
 However, there remains a potential risk of immediate or delayed infusion related reactions with an autologous CAR Treg cell therapy product such as SBT777101.

 Symptoms could include fever, chills, pain, nausea, vomiting, generalized rash, angioedema, hypotension, bronchospasm, wheezing, or hypoxia.
 Any such reactions may require treatment and could be fatal.
-Investigators should carefully monitor subjects for signs or symptoms of infusion related reactions during and after the infusion of SBT777101.
+Investigators should carefully monitor participants for signs or symptoms of infusion related reactions during and after the infusion of SBT777101.

-6.5.2.
+6.4.1.2.
 Infections

 As with prior polyclonal Treg based treatments, it is not anticipated that treatment with SBT777101 will increase infection rates above baseline levels.
 However, it is unknown whether the antigen specificity conveyed by the SBT777101 CAR will concentrate Tregs not only at sites of inflammation but also at sites of low-level indolent infections.
 If that is the case, then there may be an increased risk of infections.
 These infection risks may include viral reactivation, reduction in modulation of commensal organisms or increased susceptibility to commonplace infections.
-In the absence of specific human data, the extent of risk at this time is unknown.
+In the absence of specific human data, the extent of risk is unknown at this time.
 However, clinical studies of polyclonal autologous Treg therapy in autoimmune diseases have not reported increased frequency or severity of infections.

-Physicians should exercise caution when considering use of SBT777101 in subjects with a history of opportunistic and/or recurrent infections or those with underlying conditions that may predispose them to infections (e.g., diabetes).
-Since citrullinated proteins may be expressed in tissues other than joints (e.g., lungs, lymph nodes, and the periodontal cavity) (Musaelyan et al., 2018) eligibility criteria will also exclude subjects with active infection.
+Physicians should exercise caution when considering the use of SBT777101 in participants with a history of opportunistic and/or recurrent infections or those with underlying conditions that may predispose them to infections (e.g., diabetes).
+Since Cit-Prot may be expressed in tissues other than joints (e.g., lungs, lymph nodes, and the periodontal cavity) (Musaelyan et al., 2018) eligibility criteria will also exclude participants with active infection.

-Subjects should be monitored closely for signs and symptoms of infection.
-See the study protocol for detailed eligibility criteria related to inclusion and management of patients at increased risk of infection.
+Participants should be monitored closely for signs and symptoms of infection.
+See the study protocols for detailed eligibility criteria related to inclusion and management of patients at increased risk of infection.

-6.5.3.
+6.4.1.3.
 Viral Reactivation

 While reactivation of viral (e.g., Epstein-Barr virus (EBV)) or other serious infections has been observed with biologic therapies for RA, the potential for this to occur with SBT777101 is unknown.
 Reactivation of latent viral infections is considered a potential risk for SBT777101 (Brunstein et al., 2013; Zhang et al., 2018).
-However, it should be noted that there has been no evidence of reactivation of viral or other serious infections observed in clinical trials in other autoimmune diseases using polyclonal Treg adoptive immunotherapy.
-One subject in the Type 1 diabetes study developed grade 2 pharyngitis and had low-copy number cytomegalovirus (CMV), but this was presumed to be due to a new infection with CMV occurring before receiving cells (Bluestone et al., 2015).
+However, it should be noted that there has been no evidence of reactivation of viral or other serious infections observed in clinical studies in other autoimmune diseases using polyclonal Treg adoptive immunotherapy.
+One participant in the Type 1 diabetes study developed Grade 2 pharyngitis and had low-copy number cytomegalovirus (CMV), but this was presumed to be due to a new infection with CMV occurring before receiving cells (Bluestone et al., 2015).

-Subjects should be monitored closely for signs and symptoms suggesting potential reactivation of viruses and treated according to standard of care.
+Participants should be monitored closely for signs and symptoms suggesting potential reactivation of viruses and treated according to standard of care.

-6.6.
+6.4.2.
 Theoretical Risks